 Interface Specifications

 To provide a better integration with the other volumes of the NBDRA the interfaces are organized as depicted in the Section guide in Figure 1.
-In the Figure wil list the major components and augment them with section numbers.
+In the Figure will list the major components and augment them with section numbers.
 For this evolving document, we will provide a section placeholder and integrate interface that are of significant importance as identified by the Working group.
 If you like to discuss, improve, or add new interfaces, please get in contact with us so we can evaluate and integrate them.